 Change Your Lifestyle

 Once you’ve made the decision to stop making excuses and embrace this new lifestyle (not just a ‘diet’), you can gradually make changes that will have a lasting impact.
 Start by reducing the amount of unhealthy food you consume until it’s no longer a daily occurrence.
 Trying to completely eliminate it right away often leads to failure, as you may feel deprived.
 It’s common for people to cut out all junk food and push themselves to exercise aggressively for a short period, only to become disheartened when they don’t achieve immediate results and end up indulging in unhealthy eating again.
 Remember, this journey is a marathon, not a sprint, and consistency is key.
 Stay committed, no matter how long it takes, and you will ultimately reach your goals and go far!

 Get Into a Routine

-It’s often hard for mums to get into a routine, what with having to feed their baby and put it’s needs before theirs.
-Try your hardest to get into a routine where you have breakfast in the morning, lunch in the afternoon, and dinner in the evening with a few healthy snacks in between, like nuts, fruit, and Greek yoghurt.
+It’s often hard for mums to get into a routine, what with having to feed their baby and put its needs before theirs.
+Try your hardest to get into a routine where you have breakfast in the morning, lunch in the afternoon, and dinner in the evening with a few healthy snacks in between, like nuts, fruit, and Greek yogurt.
 Make a conscious effort to do this for 3 weeks and it should be second nature by then.

 Fit in Some Exercise When You Can

 Depending on how old your child is, when it’s sleeping or playing happily by itself you may want to fit in a little exercise.
-You don’t need much time for this, providing you’re willing to put your all into the workout!
+You don’t need much time for this, provided you’re willing to put your all into the workout!
 While they’re watching Peppa Pig you could easily do a circuit of squats, planks, pushups, crunches, lunges, and so on in around 10-30 minutes.
-Even a small amount of exercise is beneficial providing you’re consistent and trying your hardest.
+Even a small amount of exercise is beneficial provided you’re consistent and trying your hardest.